More toxic foods? I didn’t think it was possible.

 Grocery stores care most about one thing: selling more to more customers.
 If they don’t hear from customers that Apeel is a problem for them, they’ll gladly stock Apeel-coated products.

 It’s already been proven that grocery stores are saving money by stocking Apeel produce, which does not go bad as quickly, so customer voices have to balance that profit motive.
 Call or write your local produce managers to ask about Apeel, and tell them you’re uncomfortable buying it.
+Be sure you mention both EDIPEEL and APEEL, as produce managers may only be aware of one or the other.

 Let me be clear – reducing food waste is an admirable goal.
 But not at the expense of human health or natural processes.